 Believe me, I know.
 My first business started with just me working at home.
 Five years later I had 450 employees in six countries, so I know what that kind of growth is like.
 Exhiliarating?
 Yes.
 Scary and dangerous?
 You bet.

-And there’s all kinds of other events that can kill your farm business, such as uninsured loss.
+And there are all kinds of other events that can kill your farm business, such as uninsured loss.

-On my farm we had three 28’ walk-in freezers for meat, cheese and eggs.
+On my farm, we had three 28’ walk-in freezers for meat, cheese, and eggs.
 What if they failed and we had no ability to store the meat?
 What about our refrigerated cheese caves that housed well over $100,000 worth of cheese?
-If those fail and you’r not insured, you’re done for.
+If those fail and you’re not insured, you’re done for.

 I’ve said this a bunch now, so I’ll say it again.
 This is a business, right?
 So, does any real business NOT operate as a corporation?
 Of course not.
 So form an LLC at a minimum to provide some separation of business and personal assets.

 Now I’m not a CPA or lawyer so I’m not giving legal advice.
 See your own experts for that.
-But, in any business, you gotta protect your personal assets, especially in our litigious society where a person can sue (and win) for having coffee spilled on them.
+But, in any business, you gotta protect your personal assets, especially in our litigious society where a person can sue (and win millions) just for having hot coffee spilled on them.

-Beyond legal structure, be sure to get the right insurance to protect you.
-That means a farm policy to insure against loss of equipment, infrastructure and livestock.
+Beyond legal structure, be sure to get sufficient insurance to protect you.
+That means a farm policy to insure against loss of equipment, infrastructure, and livestock.

 So protect your assets by forming the legal structure recommended by your advisors, and by getting insurance.
-Now, onto, I’m sure, the most controversial rule on this list.
+Now, onto, I’m sure, my most controversial rule on this list.

 Now, I am NOT telling you to quit your job and go start a farm because I don’t know you or your situation.
-What I am saying is that, if you are determined to have a farm business, then — yes — go out and build one.
-You want to build a great farm business, and it will take your full-time energy, passion and commitment to achieve that.
+What I am saying is if you are determined to have a farm business, then—yes—go out and build one.
+You want to build a great farm business and it will take your full-time energy, passion, and commitment to achieve that.

-Holding on to a job creates two problems for you.
+Holding on to a separate job creates two problems for you.